Wikator/Tanks/README.md

 This project is being made using Unity Engine, using FishNetworking as its multiplayer solution

-Currently there are 5 modes, 4 maps, 3 tank types, and 6 player colors to choose from
+In Multiplayer, currently there are 5 modes, 7 maps, 3 tank types, and 6 player colors to choose from

+Singleplayer features 2 modes.

 ![Picture.png](Picture.png)